 During the Spring Program we work with Beacon teens after school exploring various aspects of the food system.
 Green Teens work in our garden, take trips to local farms and each work on their own photography project.
 The photos are featured in a photography show in June each year.

 During the Summer Program, Green Teen works with teens in Beacon to grow vegetables, learn culinary skills, and help one of our partnering farms, Common Ground, deliver produce within the Beacon community through our mobile market- Common Greens.
-At the end of the summer, the Green Teens work hard to produce a salsa from their own recipe, using local ingredients – many of which they grow themselves.

 Follow the Green Teen Program on Facebook.